rheiland/xml2jupyter/paper/paper.md

 Other PhysiCell-related nanoHUB tools that have been created using xml2jupyter include [`pc4heterogen`](https://nanohub.org/tools/pc4heterogen), [`pcISA`](https://nanohub.org/tools/pcisa), and [`pc4cancerimmune`](https://nanohub.org/tools/pc4cancerimmune).
-Readers can create an account on nanoHUB and run these simulations for themselves.
+Readers can create a free account on nanoHUB and run these simulations for themselves.
-We encourage students to use xml2jupyter to create their own nanoHUB tools of PhysiCell models that can
-1) be run and evaluated by
-the instructor, 2) be shared with others, and 3) become part of a student's living portfolio.
+We encourage students to use xml2jupyter to create their own nanoHUB tools of PhysiCell models that 1) can be run and evaluated by the instructor, 2) can be shared with others, and 3) become part of a student's living portfolio.
 (Another repository, https://github.com/rheiland/tool4nanobio, provides instructions and scripts to help generate a full GUI from an existing PhysiCell model.)